General guidelines and measures

 BSc/MSc supervision and teaching

-- Experimental bachelor and master thesis research that has already started may continue.
-This limits study delay of bachelor and master
+- Experimental bachelor and master thesis research may continue.

 - If you – as a PhD candidate – are involved in BSc and/or MSc education please see the dedicated communication for teachers.
 The course coordinator or your chairholder will be able to provide them.